cis547/cis547.github.io/_labs/lab05.markdown

 The skeleton code for Lab 5 is located under `/cis547vm/lab5/`.
 We will frequently refer to the top level directory for Lab 5 as `lab5` when describing file locations for the lab.
+Open the lab3 directory in VSCode following the Instructions from [Course VM document][Course VM Document].

 The following commands setup the lab: